Writing trauma through the lens of Easter weekend

 One of my favorite quotes of call time is the epitome of this Holy Saturday of creative writing.
 Annie Dillard writes, “I do not so much write a book as sit up with it, as with a dying friend.
 During visiting hours, I enter its room with dread and sympathy for its many disorders.
 I hold its hand and hope it will get better.”
 And that’s what we do; we stay with ourselves, our writing, and our creative shadow as an act of faith in what will come next.

 The third day is Easter Sunday, the representation of resurrection, of rising from the ashes, of arriving on the other side of creative wounding, self-doubt, and the dark night of the soul until we finally see the light at the end of the creative tunnel.
 This is the day you break through to an idea, clarity, compassion, and gratitude.
 This is when you look back at those sacred writing days of suffering and doubt and see that it was all worth it.
-I want to clarify: this third day isn’t about an arrival or an ending but your creative evolution.
+I want to clarify: this third day isn’t about an arrival or an ending, but your creative evolution.
 We do not go through these three days only once, but rather cyclically.
-I believe that every creative endeavor that asks us of something truly transformational will take us through this three-phase cycle again, and again, and again.
+I believe that every creative endeavor that asks us for something truly transformational will take us through this three-phase cycle again and again and again.

 Keep on keeping on.